Landix-Sistemas/i18nBank/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:8080, electron, gundb and watson
+# serve with hot reload at localhost:8080, electron, couchdb and watson
 $ npm start

 # build for production with minification